Level 3 schools

 - Department schools are encouraged to accommodate placements for final year pre-service teachers while under Level 3 plus settings and above restrictions.
 Schools may consider accommodating penultimate year pre-service teachers when they are on Level 3 settings.

 - Professional experience placements are voluntary for all schools.

 - Schools should provide face-to-face learning opportunities for pre-service teachers where possible and mixed delivery learning opportunities where face-to-face is not possible.

-- VET work placements could resume wherever possible inline with Public Health Orders.
-Some industries where vaccinations are mandated my decline to take a placement student unless that student is fully vaccinated.
-NESA have advised that students who cannot complete their VET work placement due to COVID-related impacts will still be eligible for the HSC.
-Any placements must be subject to appropriate risk assessments and confirmed with Executive Director, Skills and Higher Education.
+- VET work placements could resume wherever possible in line with Public Health Orders.
+Some industries where vaccinations are mandated may decline to take a placement student unless that student is fully vaccinated.
+NESA has advised that students who cannot complete their VET work placement due to COVID-related impacts will still be eligible for the HSC.
+Any placements must be subject to appropriate risk assessments and approvals.

 - Trade schools, VET and TAFE courses should continue to be delivered virtually where possible.
-Training that cannot be delivered virutually or on line can be delivered face to face as long as their training complies with COVID-safe practices and NSW Public Health Orders.
+Training that cannot be delivered virtually or on line can be delivered face to face as long as the training complies with COVID-safe practices and NSW Public Health Orders.

 - Work experience should be deferred.

 Activities that are not permitted or on hold during school hours or within school grounds